 Traveling to Greece is sure to be a dream for you.
 For me it was for a long time and still is today.
-Living in the country was one of the best experiences that life has brought me, and that is why I would like to use this article to talk about certain issues that are often not considered before traveling to Greece.
+Living in the country was one of the best experiences that life has brought me, and that is why I would like to use this article to talk about certain issues that are often not considered before going on your Greece tour.

 Is Greece a safe country?
 Do I need insurance to travel to Greece?

 The answer, as is often the case, depends on many factors.
 So let’s go over it little by little.